-Programs How Credit is Earned College Credit Recognition Progress and Attendance Information Fees AP (Advanced Placement) High school credit earned by completion of AP class.
-College credit or advanced standing with success on AP examination score of 3, 4, or 5 dependent on AP policies.
-Exam scores of 3, 4, and 5 recognized by most colleges and universities.
-Fully accessible to parents through the high school. \$93/exam (Reduced fee for qualifying students) College in the High School (CiHS) Available to students in selected classes High school credit earned by completion of class.
-College credit earned by students who register through college partner.
-Each completed semester class earns 5.0 university credits and 1.0 high school credit.
-College transcripted credit transferable to most undergraduate programs dependent on admission policies.
-No access to parents through the college partner. \$55 per college credit Example: 1 st semester Pre Calculus = CWU Math 153 (5 credit course \$275) CTE College Articulation Available to students enrolled in classes articulated with Olympic College High school credit earned by completion of the class.
-College credit earned by students meeting the minimum grade and other requirements of the articulation agreement with some local Community Colleges.
-Transferable to participating Community College transcript.
+Programs How Credit is Earned Progress and Attendance Information Fees Work Based Learning Students can earn .5 credit for working 180 hours and 1.0 credit for working 360 hours.
+Student must be 16 years of age.
 Fully accessible to parents through the high school.
-No fee for courses articulated with participating Community Colleges.
-Running Start High school credit and Olympic College credit earned upon completion of class (including class assessments).
-Recognized by Washington State colleges.
-Recognition at colleges and universities dependent on admissions policies.
-No access for parents on matters of grades or attendance.
-Textbook purchase and lab fees.
-(Reduced fees for qualifying students) Work Based Learning Students can earn .5 credit for working 180 hours and 1.0 credit for working 360 hours.
+No fee West Sound Technical School Students can earn up to 1.5 credits per semester for attending an AM or PM session.
+All programs offered at West Sound Tech satisfy a high school elective credit requirement for graduation.
+Most programs offer equivalency credit/cross credit.
+Students between the ages of 16 and 21 and in grades 11 or 12.
 Fully accessible to parents through the high school.
-None West Sound Technical School Students can earn 1.5 credit per semester for attending an AM or PM session.
-All Programs offered at WST satisfy a high school elective credit requirement for graduation.
-Most programs offer equivalency credit/cross credit.
-Students must be between the ages of 16 and 21 and in grades 11 or 12.
-Fully accessible to parent through the high school.
 No fee for tuition.
 Class- room fees may apply.
-Online Credit High school credit by completion of the class.
+World Language Competency Credit Students may be able to earn high school credits for a world language that they know based on demonstrating proficiency in the language.
+Credits are awarded based on score received on competency test.
+Contact your school counselor for information on testing.
+Testing fees may apply On-line Credit High school credit by completion of the class.
 College credit may be earned by students who register through college partner.
 Students seeking NCAA, NJCAA, NAIA eligibility please check with a high school counselor prior to enrollment in any online program.
-Accessibility to parents varies based on the online provider.
 Fees vary based on provider.
-Summer Academy High school recovery for students who have unsuccessfully completed a previous course.
-Fully accessible to parents through the high school. \$215 per course./some courses are free.
-Financial assistance may be available.
+Summer Academy Initial High school credit and /or recovery credit for students who have unsuccessfully completed a previous course.
+Fully accessible to parents through the high school.
+Fees may apply Financial assistance may be available.
 Service Learning Credit Students can earn .5 elective credit for 90 hours and 1.0 credit for 180 hours of documented volunteering.
 Fully accessible to parents through the high school.
-None Jump Start Student may be eligible to receive "Jump Start" credit for high school level courses taken as seventh and eighth grade students.
+No Fee Jump Start Students may be eligible to receive "Jump Start" credit for high school level courses taken as seventh and eighth grade students.
 Not all states will accept these credits for their specific graduation requirements.
-Jump Start courses from 8th grade may count toward the core course requirements for NCAA.
-A student and his/her parent(s) who wish to have courses added to their child's transcript for "Jump Start" credits will request and complete a form from the school counseling office.
-None
+Jump Start courses from 8th grade MAY count toward the core course requirements for NCAA.
+A student and her/his parent(s) who wish to have courses added to their child's transcript for "Jump Start" credits will request and complete a form from the school counseling office.
+No Fee